uranshishko/nano-ms/README.md

   * NanoMS includes two built in middleware functions for parsing the request body to url-encoded or JSON format

-  * You can define and add your own global middleware functions with the use() method */
+  * You can define and add more built-in, or your own global middleware functions with the use() method */

 nms.use(nms.json); // or nms.urlEncoded